 These measures can be divided into production, productivity, utilization and service measures.
 BI utilizes integrated data from Terminal Operating System (like NAVIS) and ERP and uses graphically rich data visualization tools like dashboards and cubes features to clearly and accurately illustrate the business results and facilitates root cause and impact analysis

 - Increasing the reliability and availability of assets and the services the assets collectively support thus heeling to reduce lost revenue due to asset failure.

-- Improving performance of assets to impact the top and bottom lines for example: timely vehicle maintenance to reduce costly fuel consumption.
+- Improving the performance of assets to impact the top and bottom lines for example: timely vehicle maintenance to reduce costly fuel consumption.

-- Standardizing & enforcing business processes thus supporting regulatory requirements to document and test business processes while improving efficiency and consistency of work force activities.
+- Standardizing & enforcing business processes thus supporting regulatory requirements to document and test business processes while improving efficiency and consistency of workforce activities.

-The end result for asset managers is the begin point for CFO’s and Department Heads.
+The end result for asset managers is the beginning point for CFO’s and Department Heads.
 Taking the assets we know about and planning for the future life cycle of these assets is critical in running a successful, safe and profitable organization.